Calestial2/Txtmax/README.md

 - **CHANGELOG.md**: Document detailing changes
 - **CONTRIBUTING.md**: Comprehensive guidelines for contributing to Txtmax

-When we Release an Update we keep updating it until another version

-We Recommend You use Latest Version always

 ## Why Choose Txtmax?

 - **Comprehensive File Management:** Txtmax offers comprehensive file management, including creating, listing, viewing, searching files, deleting, and editing files and jumping to specific lines and Search And Replace.